-There are excursions for hikes, boat trips (dolphin and whale watching), mountain bike rides, camel rides, quad tours or theme parks.
+There are excursions for hikes, boat trips (dolphin and whale watching), mountain bike rides, camel and horse rides, quad tours or theme parks.

 Hiking, parties, adventure tours, parks!
 You will find something you will love, for sure!
 Combine some of the excursions and you’ll get to discover the whole island even faster and more comfortably.

 6. Tenerife, the Bargain Island

 Because of a special law in the Canaries, the taxes for the consumption of goods are very low, which makes it pretty cheap to live in Tenerife.
 Compared to European standards the accommodation is affordable as well.
 Actually, nothing is very expensive on the island!